kbventures/next-i18next-blog-final/backup.md

 `...(await serverSideTranslations(locale as string, ["hero", "navigation/navbar", "navigation/language-selector"])),`

-One namespace is in its specific locale (e.g., "en" or "fr"), and the others are nested within the locales' root ("/navigation").
+One namespace is in its specific locale (e.g., "en" or "fr"), and the others are nested within the locales `navigation` folder.

-This array structure allows you to fetch translations from several namespaces, enabling internationalization for your components or pages.
+This array structure allows you to fetch translations from several namespaces, for your components or pages.

-Were almost ready to give our application its first run!
+We are ready to give our application its first run!

-Okay, now let's see if it works.

 From the root of your project...